east-sussex-county-council/Escc.WebApplicationSetupScripts/README.md

 ### CreateSSLCertificate($certificateName)

 Creates a self-signed SSL certificate with the name you specify.
 This certificate is suitable for testing only as your browser will usually display a warning before letting you access a website which uses it.

+If you want to use `localhost` as your domain, you probably don't need to create a certificate as you will already have the IIS Express Development Certificate installed.

+Whichever certificate you use, you can [trust that certificate](http://blogs.adobe.com/livecycle/2012/04/rights-management-how-to-get-windows-7-to-trust-a-self-signed-server-certificate.html) to stop browsers displaying a warning before letting you access a website that uses it.

 ### CreateHTTPSBinding($websiteName, $certificateName, $port)

 When you create a new website, by default it has an HTTP binding to port 80.
 Use this command to add an HTTPS binding.

 * `$certificateName` is optional.
-If you leave it blank it will look for a certificate with the same name as the website.
+If you leave it blank it will look for the IIS Express Development Certificate bound to `localhost`.
 * `$port` is optional.
 The script will prompt the user for a port if it is not specified.

 ### RemoveHTTPBindings($websiteName)